worldamazing/plan/docs/overview.md

 > ### Local First, Globally Connected
 > The World Amazing framework is designed to be implemented at the community level.
 It is not a top-down global government.
 Think of it as a powerful, open-source operating system that a city, a region, or even a nation can choose to install on its "local hardware."
 >
 > Within this model, funds are managed locally, and decisions are made by the people they affect.
 However, this local autonomy is connected to a global network of cooperation.
-All communities running on the GI framework agree to a set of universal protocols—a commitment to human rights, ecological stewardship, and the free flow of knowledge—that allow us to tackle planetary-scale challenges together.
+All communities running on the framework agree to a set of universal protocols—a commitment to human rights, ecological stewardship, and the free flow of knowledge—that allow us to tackle planetary-scale challenges together.
 It is a system designed to be both deeply local and deeply connected.
 >
 > ### Your Role: From Critic to Architect
 > Because this is a framework, your role as the reader is not to be a critic searching for flaws.
 It is to be an architect exploring possibilities.
 When you encounter a section that seems incomplete or a challenge that seems unaddressed, resist the urge to declare it a "gap."
 Instead, accept the invitation to think *with* the framework.
 >
 > Ask yourself:
-> *   *"Using these first principles, how *could* we solve this?"*
+>  - **How could we solve this?** Using the First Principles (*listed below*), what is a plausible, principle-aligned solution to this challenge?
-> *   *"How could my own community adapt and implement this part of the framework?"*
+>  - **How could we apply this locally?** How could my own city, neighborhood, or community adapt and implement this part of the framework to solve our specific, real-world problems?
+>  - **What is the human experience?** What would it feel like to live in this new system?
+What new joys, new challenges, or new ways of relating would emerge?
+>  - **What is the next level of detail?** Taking this high-level concept, what would the next layer of the blueprint look like?
+What are the key operational questions we would need to answer to make this real?
+>  - **What is the most beautiful version of this?** Pushing beyond mere functionality, what would the most creative, joyful, and inspiring expression of this idea be?
+How do we make this not just work, but sing?
 >
+> This document is a starting point—a robust and well-reasoned **Version 0.96**, the mature and seasoned diagnosis that has looked deeper into the abyss of the human condition and revealed a painful, profound, and sober understanding.
+It represents a major update from [**Version 0.69**](https://github.com/worldamazing/plan/blob/15cc549263c4a76b725309527ce1753a027374e4/docs/overview.md), a thorough pitch full of passion, though lacking in the real hard work ahead.
+This current version is now ready for world input to help finalize a **Version 1.0.** From there, it can evolve into Versions 2.0, 3.0, and beyond, as we continuously refine the blueprint for our shared, amazing future.
+>
-> This document is a starting point—a robust and well-reasoned "Version 1.0."
-It is presented with the full understanding that many details will be debated, refined, and improved by the collective intelligence of the people who choose to build with it.
-Its purpose is not to have every answer, but to provide a new direction of thought and a set of tools for finding those answers together.
+> This process requires that many details be debated, refined, and improved by the collective intelligence of the people who choose to build with it.
+This document's purpose is not to have every answer, but to provide a new direction of thought and a set of tools for finding those answers together.
 >
 > The ultimate goal of this framework is to empower humanity to upgrade everything:
 > - **Our Hardware:** The physical world: our cities, homes, energy, and transportation.